Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Conclusion

 \acknowledgments

 K.A.P., M.W.-V., and L.G. were supported in part by the US National Science Foundation under Grant AST-1311862.
 K.A.P. additionally acknowledges support from PITT PACC.
-K.A.P. was also supported in part by the Berkeley Center for Cosmological Physics and the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+K.A.P. was also supported in part by the Berkeley Center for Cosmological Physics and the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 and U.S. Department of Energy Office of Science under Contract No.DE-AC02-76SF00515.
 L.G. was additionally funded in part by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 839090.

-We thank Saurabh Jha, Kyle Boone, and Ravi Gupta for useful conversations.
+We thank the referee whose comments have improved this paper and Saurabh Jha, Kyle Boone, and Ravi Gupta for useful conversations.

 This research has made use of the The NASA/IPAC Extragalactic Database (NED) which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.